 Remove plastic and whisk until smooth.

-Dip about 8 cherries into ganache and set on parchment paper.
+Immediately dip about 8 cherries into ganache and set on parchment paper.

 Pour remaining ganache into squeeze bottle and use to drop down sides of cake.
 Fill top of cake with remaining ganache and smooth with offset spatula.
+Let chocolate firm for about 5 minutes before performing next step.

 Use pasty bag to pipe cherry buttercream into 8 circles on top of cake.
 Top each buttercream circle with a chocolate covered cherry.